Best Flippa Alternative: 18 Places to Buy Or Sell Your Next Online Business

-Whether you’ve used Flippa to buy or sell a website before, it’s still a good idea to see what other platforms are available.
+Whether you’ve used Flippa to buy and sell websites before, it’s still a good idea to see what other platforms are available.

-In this post, we’ll look at 18 websites like Flippa for buying and selling your next online business venture.
+In this post, we’ll look at 18 sites like Flippa for buying and selling your next online business venture.

 - 1. Motion Invest – Best Flippa Alternative